Canal Zone Schools

 Physical Education Rompers

 Does this familiar attire bring back memories of Canal Zone P.E. class?
 After speaking with some members of the Friends of the PCMC, rompers seem to be making a comeback—-in male fashion!
 Would you wear one again?
 Thanks Peggy Huff for the hilarious article link!
-The Male Romper Has Come to Claim Your Masculinity.
-Enjoy It.

 Canal Zone College

 The Canal Zone College occupied various buildings at different points in time, and was also called Canal Zone Junior College, Canal Zone College, and Panama Canal College throughout its history.
-Are you an alumni of Canal Zone College?
-If so, tell us what you remember most about your time as a student!

 -